discrete-notes/discrete-notes.github.io/_posts/2024-04-09-drawings-hardware.md

 Nowadays, I use a graphics tablet with a stylus.
 It is "black" tablet, not one with an LCD display.
 So I need to plug it to the computer, and look at the screen of a computer, while moving the stylus on the tablet.
-It looks weird at first, but when gets used to it quasi instantly.
-(Tablets with screens are much more expensive.)
+It looks weird at first, but one gets used to it in a few minutes.

 Specifically, I use a Repaper tablet by iskn, although I suspect any tablet would suffice for my modest needs.